deptno/graphql-query-until/README.md

-# GraphQL Query Until
+# React Apollo Query Until

-> under develop, publish yet.

-`graphql-query-until` is designed for special case of SSR.
+`react-apollo-query-until` is designed for special case of SSR.

 If you need to fetch data until last(or specific) **cursor(offset)**, but `apollo-client` `<Query>`'s fetchMore doesn't seem to work in SSR(by `getDataFromTree` function).
 So I tried to handle `<Query>` recursive way, and it works.

-`graphql-query-until` is helper to handle this case. works {server, client} side both.
+`react-apollo-query-until` is helper to handle this case. works {server, client} side both.

 ## Installation

-`npm install graphql-query-until`
+`npm install react-apollo-query-until`

 ## Usage